 The natural design of a waratah bloom is so strong that it has often featured in fine art.
 Here is a gorgeous example;

-Waratahs are often used in wreathes on Remembrance Day and Anzac Day.
+Waratahs are often used in wreathes on Remembrance Day.

 The Waratah was the name of a very famous ship in Australian history, but one which suffered a tragic and mysterious fate.
 It was dubbed AUSTRALIA’S TITANIC.